Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

 \subsection{Datasets and Evaluation Protocol}

 We evaluate the proposed framework on two datasets for class incremental learning, CIFAR-100~\cite{cifar09}, and ImageNet-100/1000~\cite{ILSVRC15}.
-CIFAR-100 consists of 500 train and 100 test images per class with the size of 32~$\times$~32.
-The ImageNet-1000 dataset contains 1,281,167 images for training and 50,000 images for validation across 1,000 classes while ImageNet-100 is a subset of ImageNet-1000 with the first 100 classes of ImageNet.
 For fair comparison, we arrange the classes in three different orders for CIFAR-100 and in a single order for ImageNet-100 and ImageNet-1000 as provided by~\cite{douillard2020podnet}.
-Following the previous works~\cite{douillard2020podnet,hou2019learning,liu2021adaptive}, we train the model using a half of the classes in the initial stage and split the remaining classes into groups of 25, 10 and 5 for CIFAR-100, and 10 and 5 for ImageNet-100/1000.
+Following the previous works~\cite{douillard2020podnet,hou2019learning,liu2021adaptive}, we train the model using a half of the classes in the initial stage and split the remaining classes into groups of 50, 25, 10 and 5 for CIFAR-100, and 10 and 5 for ImageNet-100/1000.
 At each incremental stage, we evaluate the model with the test examples in all the encountered classes.
 We report the average of the accuracies aggregated from all the incremental stages, which is also referred to as \textit{average incremental accuracy}~\cite{douillard2020podnet,hou2019learning,rebuffi2017icarl}.